 Kanban – the visual scheduling system

-Kanban method aims to maximize efficiency.
+The Kanban system aims to maximize efficiency.
 It can be used in any domain that involves a workflow that can be visualized on a Kanban board.
 This effect is given by the visual presentation of the planned activities and how the execution of tasks evolves.
 Therefore it can also be used in time management for planning activities.

-How was created the Kanban Method
+How was created the Kanban System

 The history of the Kanban method goes back to the early 1940s.
 Taiichi Ohno, a Japanese industrial engineer, and businessman, has developed the first Kanban system for Toyota automotive in Japan to increase productivity and efficiency.
 Initially, the method was introduced in the manufacturing industry.
 Later, David J. Anderson applied the concept to IT, Software development and knowledge work in general, and in 2010 has published Kanban: Successfully Evolutionary Change for your Technology Business.